Home

 How Will I Know The Length Of The Loop?

-• Each pipe loop comes in 100 meter maximum coil length which is marked every meter so enabling you to check the length of each loop
+• Each pipe loop (coil) comes in 100 meter maximum coil length which is marked every meter so enabling you to check the length of each loop

 • The 100 meter maximum coil length is linked to the head pressure from the pump which is only capable of pressurizing water through 100 meters of pipe